Weather CSI

 Background

 He also has participated in a project examining the assumptions made in the JPM-OS storm surge modeling component of Louisiana's Hurricane and Storm Damage Risk Reduction System (HSDRRS).
 HSDRRS was developed in response to Hurricane Katrina's aftermath, and is comprised of higher and stronger levees/floodwalls, plus new floodgates, surge barriers, and pump stations to reduce storm surge risk in southeast Louisiana.
-He currently is assisting the Nuclear Regulatory Commission as well as NASA on storm surge threats to their facilities.
+He has assisted the Nuclear Regulatory Commission as well as NASA on storm surge threats to their facilities.

 From 2012-2013, Fitzpatrick participated in product development at WorldWinds, Inc., commercializing state-of-the-art technology for the Weather TV market.
 Details are here.
 NOAA won an award for this effort.

-Previously, Fitzpatrick was an assistant professor of meteorology at Jackson State University.
+Fitzpatrick was an associate professor of meteorology at Jackson State University from 1996 to 2001.
 He taught undergraduate meteorology classes, undergraduate general science classes on technology, and a UNIX system administration class.
 He upgraded the computer facilities, and hired students and research associates for research activities on hurricanes and weather modeling.

 His Master’s thesis focused on modeling of hurricane genesis.
 His doctorate work was performed at Colorado State University under Dr. Bill Gray, with a dissertation on satellite applications to predicting hurricane intensity.